starlocke/team-lambda-soen-6011/src/skill-pages/software-configuration-management/Automating-Software-Configuration-Management-Pipelines.md

 date: '2020-07-26'
 ---

-## Name of Skill

-Automating Software Configuration Management (SCM) Pipelines
+Automating Software Configuration Management (SCM) Pipelines.

-- Designing, Developing, Maintaining and Managing Pipelines for:
+The art of designing, developing, maintaining and managing pipelines for:
   - Software Builds
   - Software Tests
   - and Software Artifacts (also known as "Deliverables")